Syllabus

 Use of extracts from books and scientific articles in compendiums

 Excerpts from Kopinor's regulations for compendium content.
-You can read more on Kopinor's website (questions can be addressed to Åse Maudal).
+You can read more on Kopinor's website.
+If you have any questions, contact Marte Irjall.

 "The copying agreement gives the right to copy from all published material, both Norwegian and foreign, such as books, journals, periodicals, newspapers, etc. and content from the Internet.
 Each compendium can contain: